fbgallet/roam-extension-bionic-text/README.md

 # Reading modes

-Read-only, block navigation controls, focus mode, click-to-select (instead of edit) and Bionic mode (Bionic reading).
+Read-only, Navigation controls, Focus mode, Click-to-select (instead of edit) and Bionic mode (Bionic reading).
 All these modes can be enabled independently or in groups via a topbar button and commands in Command palette.

 For each mode, you can choose to enable it only via the command palette, or via the topbar button, or when the graph is loaded (which can be useful for sensitive data).
 Read-only and navigation controls can also be automatically enabled on mobile only.

 ### Read-only

 Block content and page title can't be edited, but you can still click on links, checkboxes, buttons and all other controls.

-You can set letter spacing and line height for better readability.
+You can increase letter spacing and line height for better readability.

 ### Navigation controls